o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Usage Examples {#examples}

-If all of the requirements are met, a "good" unicast IPv4 packet received would increment:
+If all of the requirements listed in {{requirements}} are met, a "good" unicast IPv4 packet received would increment:

 - interface/ingress/traffic/l3/v4/unicast/packets
 - interface/ingress/traffic/l3/v4/unicast/bytes